Structure & Optimisation

 G-Code tool path optimisation

 We have full control over AM machines G-Code tool path.
 We produce an optimised AM machining path that will result in radical time, energy and material efficiencies .

 Moving fast between different 3D generative permutations, finding the most suitable form to carry maximum load, with minimum material and production time

 The ‘STEM 45°’ support free, objects collection

 The new ‘STEM 45°’ objects collection were designed using the actual bamboo 3D micro-structure geometry together with Assa Ashuach’s personal aesthetics impressions and a line of 3D automated scripts.

-The STEM 45° Chair was produced thanks to the development of an algorithm that digitally mimics the growing pattern of the Phyllostachys breed of bamboo.
+The STEM 45° Chair is growing upwards at a 45 degree, achieving an intricate and support free structure.
+It was made possible thanks to the development of a new algorithm that digitally mimics the growing pattern of the Phyllostachys breed of bamboo.